 The River Murray International Dark Sky Reserve

-The River Murray International Dark Sky Reserve consists of over 3000 kmxx2 of rural land within the Mid Murray Council area in South Australia, situated between the eastern slopes of the Adelaide Hills and the River Murray.
+The River Murray International Dark Sky Reserve consists of over 3300 kmxx2 of rural land within the Mid Murray Council area in South Australia, situated between the eastern slopes of the Adelaide Hills and the River Murray.
 It is Australia’s first Dark Sky Reserve.
 The Reserve’s core is in the Swan Reach Conservation Park, whilst its public Education centre is at Meldanda, a 100 acre property just outside the hamlet of Cambrai, where camping is available for a small fee per head.
-A well equipped Hall is also available, and two large (300 m x 600 m) car-accessible flat astro paddocks, well away from any road, are available with very low horizons, along with a portable loo.
+A well equipped hall is also available, and two large (300 m x 600 m) car-accessible flat astro paddocks, well away from any road, are available with very low horizons, along with a portable loo.
 A number of concrete telescope pads are provided throughout the Reserve.

 Address: 106 Bundilla Road, CambraiContact: Mid Murray Landcare SA (08) 8564 6044